Home

 are cut off from the rest of the world.
 Hospitals are difficult to reach, there is no access to doctors, the hygiene is inadequate.

-A ring survey was conducted in the Paalugasdamana village of the Thamankaduwa Medical Officer of Health area of Polonnaruwa District on the 6th of October 2021.
+A ring survey was conducted in the Wijeriya village of the Kolonna Medical Officer of Health area in the Ratnapura District on the 30th March 2021.
 All the participants were screened and made aware of skin diseases including Leprosy during this survey.
-The survey was conducted with the support of the Staff of the Regional Epidemiology Unit, by PHI Leprosy, Range PHI and other Public Health Inspectors and the Project Officer (Polonnaruwa) of FAIRMED Foundation.
+The survey was conducted by the Medical Officer of Health - Kolonna, the Supervisory Public Health Inspector, the Range Public Health Inspector, the Public Health Inspector for Leprosy and Nursing Officer of Kolonna Base Hospital with the support of the Ratnapura District Project Officer of FAIRMED Foundation.